Reward-steve/Reward-steve/README.md

 I'm a frontend developer with a strong focus on building clean, responsive, and user-centric web applications.
 My goal is to deliver interfaces that not only look great but also perform efficiently across devices.

-I build with modern technologies like React, TypeScript, and Tailwind CSS, applying best practices in both design and development to create seamless user experiences.
+I build with modern technologies like React, Nextjs, TypeScript, and Tailwind CSS, applying best practices in both design and development to create seamless user experiences.

 ---
 ## Featured Projects